|Scientific Name||Galium aparine L.|

 The main germination period is in autumn and spring.

 G. aparine occurs in a variety of habitats, from sea level to mid-elevations in the mountains.
-The seeds crawl over bushes along forest edges and in thickets.
+The plants crawl over bushes along forest edges and in thickets.
 It is also found in wet fields and clearings.

 Galium aparine prefers fertile, humus-rich, nutrient-rich (high nitrogen content) soil and soils with a high loam or clay content.